Geetanjali-Chouhan/News-app/README.md

 # News-app
- use axios ,contextapi  and get data newsapi web
+ Use daisy UI, Axios ,contextapi and get data from newsapi web